-He didn’t know where his breath ended and where hers began, but it felt as if they were sharing one.
+He didn’t know where his breath ended and where hers began.
 When his tongue briefly touched hers, she opened her mouth slightly to invite him deeper inside.
 Shindara wanted her so fiercely that he was losing himself in her.

 Suddenly terrified, Shindara pulled away.
 Everything about their kiss left him feeling aroused, confused, and angry.

 “I haven’t seen you in the market for almost two weeks, not since we… I thought I must have done something terrible to you.
 You obviously didn’t want to see me anymore.”
 Suddenly, the words were coming out faster than he could think them through.
 “I was ready to move on from you.
 Now that you’re here in front of me, I feel like I’m right back where I started.
 The more I try to pull away, the more I feel like I’m drowning in you.
 The truth is you changed me.
 I feel like a stranger in my own skin when I’m with you.
 I don’t know who I am anymore.”